simon-frankau/copperplate-paper/README.md

 Where's the fun in that?
 I automated the process.
 I could have knocked up something in Inkscape, but having a program allows me to tweak parameters as I like.

+## paper.pdf

+For those who don't have ps2pdf installed, or an interest in customising their practice paper, [`paper.pdf`](./paper.pdf) can be used directly.
+It has fairly thick, dark lines that can be printed on a guidesheet to pop under the sheet you're writing on.